 “To report to the Federation details of injuries relating to both humans and equines on the official Accident/Injury Report form provided by the Federation.
 In the event of a fatality, the Federation or weekend on-call number must be notified as soon as possible but not later than 24 hours after the incident.”

 The rule does not state accident reports are confidential.

-In the necropsy they will be looking for evidence of venipuncture, in other words evidence of an IV injection site.
-Dr. Allen goes on to explain that horse owners should not be administering IV drugs to horses, and cites one of numerous problems the untrained injector can encounter.
+In the necropsy, they will be looking for evidence of venipuncture, in other words, evidence of an IV injection site.
+Dr. Allen goes on to explain that horse owners should not be administering IV drugs to horses and cites one of the numerous problems the untrained injector can encounter.
 “Injecting drugs mistakenly into the carotid artery can lead to a violent and immediate death.”
 He advocates for education and the responsible use of injectable drugs for therapeutic needs or under the supervision of a vet.

 Meyer says the USEF will request a copy of the results for the safety committee to review.
 Ultimately it will be Mandarino’s choice if she decides to hand over the information.
 Mandarino is not currently being investigated by the USEF in connection with the pony’s death.
 Meyer says, “in order for there to be an investigation, a protest must be filed stating that a USEF rule was broken.”

 If an official protest is not filed by June 13th, the incident could escape further review.

 Note: The names and user names of those being accused of harassment by Elizabeth Mandarino have been removed from the police report (below) since police determined no crime took place.